NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 According to Microsoft’s Copilot privacy documentation, Microsoft Graph connectors carry tenant data through the Microsoft Graph, and any third-party AI service consuming that data is governed by the third party’s contractual terms.
 The CLOUD Act exposure attached to US-incorporated parent companies remains the residual risk the FLSC white paper flagged in its 2024 update.

 Component Canadian region available?
-What it stores
+What it stores.

-Microsoft 365 tenant (Exchange, SharePoint, OneDrive) Yes, Canada Central and Canada East Mail, SharePoint sites, OneDrive files
+Microsoft 365 tenant (Exchange, SharePoint, OneDrive) Yes, Canada Central and Canada East Mail, SharePoint sites, OneDrive files.

-Copilot for Microsoft 365 Yes, follows tenant region Prompts, responses, semantic index
+Copilot for Microsoft 365 Yes, follows tenant region Prompts, responses, semantic index.

-iManage Cloud Yes, Canadian instance available (contract specified) Matter documents, version history
+iManage Cloud Yes, Canadian instance available (contract specified) Matter documents, version history.

-NetDocuments Yes, Canadian region available (contract specified) Matter documents, profile metadata
+NetDocuments Yes, Canadian region available (contract specified) Matter documents, profile metadata.

-iManage Insight+ and Tracker AI Verify per contract; some SKUs process in US region Embeddings, model inference cache
+iManage Insight+ and Tracker AI Verify per contract; some SKUs process in US region Embeddings, model inference cache.

-NetDocuments ndMAX / PatternBuilder AI Verify per contract; some features process in US region Embeddings, pattern templates, AI assistant cache
+NetDocuments ndMAX / PatternBuilder AI Verify per contract; some features process in US region Embeddings, pattern templates, AI assistant cache.

 NetDocuments + Copilot for Microsoft 365 integration path

 NetDocuments integrates with Copilot for Microsoft 365 through a Microsoft Graph connector that NetDocuments publishes.
 The connector indexes matter documents and profile metadata into the Copilot semantic index.
-Once indexed, Copilot inside Word, Outlook, and Teams can reference NetDocuments content under the user’s effective permissions.
+Once indexed, Copilot within Word, Outlook, and Teams can reference NetDocuments content under the user’s effective permissions.
 The ndMAX feature set (including PatternBuilder AI) is a separate NetDocuments-side AI SKU and lives alongside the Copilot integration, not inside it.

 The integration path has three deployment milestones.
 The first is the connector install, performed by a tenant administrator in the Microsoft 365 admin centre using NetDocuments’ published Graph connector package.
 The second is the user-mapping step, where each NetDocuments account is mapped to an Entra ID identity so Copilot enforces permissions correctly.

-“Microsoft Graph connectors enable Copilot for Microsoft 365 to retrieve content from external systems like document management platforms, applying the user’s permissions at query time.”
+Microsoft Graph connectors enable Copilot for Microsoft 365 to retrieve content from external systems like document management platforms, applying the user’s permissions at query time.

 Microsoft, Graph connectors documentation, Microsoft Learn (2026)

 Practical gotcha: the NetDocuments connector indexes content as the connector service account sees it.
 Permissions are then trimmed at query time per user.
-If a profile field used for ethical-wall scoping is custom, the connector configuration has to be reviewed by a NetDocuments-certified consultant before pilot.
-Ethical walls (matter-level access restrictions for conflicts) are the single most common reason a NetDocuments-plus-Copilot pilot fails its first compliance review.
+If a profile field used for ethical-wall scoping is custom, a NetDocuments-certified consultant has to review the connector configuration before pilot.

 iManage + Copilot for Microsoft 365 integration path